-In this article, we’ll discuss the key components – high quality content and relevancy – of getting the best rankings in Google.
+In this article, we’ll discuss the key components – high-quality content and relevancy – of getting ranked in Google.
 Less popular search engines such as Bing, Yahoo, and DuckDuckGoGo share commonalities with regards to algorithmic relevancy and rankings, so the learnings from Google also apply.

 Learn About Google’s Search Algorithm & Technology

 Before being able to formulate the best search engine optimization strategy – you should learn a lot about the technology behind Google’s search engine – their algorithm.

 An algorithm is the formula that’s used towards getting a result – in this case one which is relevant to the intent of a user’s search query.
 We all use search engines to find relevant information, websites, and products.
 Be it not for search engines, we would be stuck in an abyss of information – most of which is absolutely irrelevant.

 Google’s algorithm – similar to that of Bing’s and Yahoo’s – takes into account an unknown amount of variables.
 Some of these key ranking factors includes the amount of websites linking to you (backlinks), how fresh your website and content are, grammar, and lack of errors (no broken links, no spam, no excessive ads).